andrii-lakutin/Ciklum_Final/README.md

 https://ciklum-final.herokuapp.com/ - app <br>

-If you wanna open it locally(server & client are separated, so you will need to open 2 terminals):
+If you wanna open it locally(server & client are separated, so you will need to open 2 terminals): <br>
 1.clone <br>
 1.npm i <br>
 2.Run Server - npm run server (In first terminal)<br>